AlberLC/flanasounds/README.md

 1. [Python](https://www.python.org/) - Programming Language.
 2. [PySide2](https://pypi.org/project/PySide2/) - The official Python module from the Qt for Python project, which provides access to the complete Qt 5.12+ framework.
 3. [keyboard](https://github.com/boppreh/keyboard) - Library to handle the keyboard.
 4. [Pydub](https://github.com/jiaaro/pydub) - Manipulate audio with an simple and easy high level interface.
+Pydub is integrated into this repository as a fork, it is not included in the requirements.
 5. [FFmpeg](https://ffmpeg.org/) - A complete, cross-platform solution to record, convert and stream audio and video.